materialsvirtuallab/m3gnet/README.md

 You can also train your own IAP using the `PotentialTrainer` in `m3gnet.trainers`.
 The training dataset can include:
 - structures, a list of pymatgen Structures
-- energies, a list of energy floats with unit `eV`.
+- energies, a list of energy floats with unit eV.
-- forces, a list of nx3 force matrix with unit `eV/Å`, where `n` is the number of atom in each structure. `n` does not need to be the same for all structures.
+- forces, a list of nx3 force matrix with unit eV/Å, where n is the number of atom in each structure. n does not need to be the same for all structures.
-- stresses, a list of 3x3 stress matrices with unit `GPa` (optional)
+- stresses, a list of 3x3 stress matrices with unit GPa (optional)

 For stresses, we use the convention that compressive stress gives negative values.
 Stresses obtained from VASP calculations (default unit is kBar) should be multiplied by -0.1 to work directly with the model.